LoJack: Legacy radio-based system

-The command activates the LoJack unit to start sending out signals to LoJack police tracking-computers onboard some police cars.
-Every police car so equipped within a 3-5 mile radius of the signal source will be alerted.
-The tracking units will display an alphanumeric reply-code and an indication of the approximate direction and distance to the stolen vehicle.
-Based on the reply-code, the police can obtain a physical description of the vehicle, including make (brand), model, color, VIN, and license plate number.
-Police aircraft can also be equipped with tracking computers; airborne units can receive the (line-of-sight) signals from farther away than ground-based units.
-The signal is received in equipped police vehicles, utilizing a phased-array antenna system, hence the four distinctive antennae on the roof.
-This provides the directional location-tracking capabilities of the system.
+The command activates the LoJack unit to start sending out signals to LoJack police tracking computers onboard some police cars.
+Every police car that is equipped within a 3- to 5-mile radius of the signal source will be alerted.
+The tracking units will display an alphanumeric reply code and an indication of the approximate direction and distance to the stolen vehicle.
+Based on the reply code, the police can obtain a physical description of the vehicle, including make (brand), model, color, VIN, and license plate number.
+Police aircraft can also be equipped with tracking computers and airborne units can receive line-of-sight signals from further away than ground-based units.
+The signal is received in equipped police vehicles, using a phased-array antenna system, hence the four distinctive antennae on the roof.
+This provides the directional location tracking capabilities of the system.

-In addition to automobile-theft recovery, LoJack systems are used to recover stolen construction-equipment and motorcycles.
+In addition to motor vehicle theft recovery, LoJack systems are used to recover stolen construction equipment and motorcycles.

 By 2013, the LoJack system was reportedly operating in 28 states and the District of Columbia and in more than 30 countries.
-The company reported that more than 1,800 U.S. law-enforcement agencies had LoJack tracking-computers in their police vehicles.
-In November 2013, the company announced they were expanding tracking capabilities to parents, auto-makers, and insurance companies.
+The company reported that more than 1,800 U.S. law enforcement agencies had LoJack tracking computers in their police vehicles.
+In November 2013, the company announced it was expanding tracking capabilities to parents, automakers, and insurance companies.

-In March 2016, the company was acquired for $134 million by CalAmp, an Irvine, California-based provider of Internet of things (IoT) software applications, cloud services, data intelligence, and telematics products and services.
+In March 2016, the company was acquired for $134 million by CalAmp, an Irvine, California-based provider of internet of things software applications, cloud services, data intelligence, and telematics products.

 In 2024, CalAmp filed for Chapter 11 bankruptcy, allowing for a secured deal with its lenders to swap its $229 million in bonds for equity.
-The company stated that its financial state has been bleak for many years, blaming its acquisition of LoJack and an ill-fated program that stretches customer's payment-terms.
+The company stated that its financial state has been bleak for many years, blaming its acquisition of LoJack and an ill-fated program that stretches customer's payment terms.

 Frequency

 LoJack transmits on a radio (RF) carrier frequency of 173.075 MHz.
-Vehicles with the system installed send a 200 millisecond (ms) chirp every fifteen seconds on this frequency.
+Vehicles with the system installed send a 200-millisecond (ms) chirp every 15 seconds on this frequency.
 When being tracked after having been reported as stolen, the devices send out a 200 ms signal once per second.
-The radio frequency transmitted by LoJack is near the VHF spectrum used in North America by digital television channel 7, although there is said to be minimal interference due to the low power of radiation, brief chirp-duration, and long interval between chirps.
+The radio frequency transmitted by LoJack is near the VHF spectrum used in North America by digital television channel 7, although interference is said to be minimal due to the low power of radiation, brief chirp duration, and long interval between chirps.